 2017 was a good year and Tom’s horses performed to the best of their ability.
 Tom finished 11th at Mitsubishi Motors Badminton Horse Trials and fourth at Burghley Horse Trials in September, edging him into the top 20 in the FEI World Rankings with 18th which was a huge achievement, in the British Eventing Rankings list he sat just outside the top 10 in 11th and was beaten by superstar Toledo De Kerser who claimed equal 6th spot in the top horse rankings.

-Looking back on 2018, this was again another successful year for Tom and his team.
+2018 was another successful year for Tom and his team.
 The highlight being Team Gold at WEG, his first time in a senior team with great teammates and an even more incredible horse which was a new experience and a great one.
-Other results include Smith & Williamson Intermediate Champion at the Festival of British Eventing with CHF Cooliser, Toledo de Kerser and Strike Smartly being brilliant at Badminton.
+Other results include the Smith & Williamson Intermediate Championship at the Festival of British Eventing with CHF Cooliser, Toledo de Kerser and Strike Smartly being brilliant at Badminton.

 Tom’s plans for 2019 focus on Badminton as an early season big target along with Belton and Burnham Market and of course Chatsworth.
 Tom is hoping to take a bigger part in the ERM series along with a lot of the younger horses being aimed toward Blenheim.
 Fingers crossed Tom makes it back on the senior team for the Europeans!